Haydn Wood, a short biography

 At age 15, Haydn entered the

-composition.
-He was soon known as a prodigy, 'a bright-looking little
+piano and composition.
+He was soon known as a prodigy, 'a

 Musical Times, 1 January 1898).